System Design Space

 How it works:

-• Complex logic with edge cases
+• Complex logic with edge cases.

 Decorating Collaborator

-Why is this the hardest part?
+Why this is the hardest part

-• Each service owns its own data
+• Each service owns its data set.

 Database View

-• The new service reads through view
+• The new service reads through a constrained layer.

 Database Wrapping Service

-• API service before shared tables
+• Put an API service in front of shared tables.

-• Everyone accesses only through the API
+• Clients access the data only through the API.

 Synchronize Data in Application

-• Duplicate data into a new database
+• Copy the needed data into a new database.

 Change Data Capture (CDC)